A Side Trip Enroute To Cesky Krumlov

-When we travelled from Prague to Budapest, on the transit days on our Overseas Adventure Tours (OAT) tour we often stopped several times along the way.
+When we travelled from Prague to Budapest, on the transit days on our Overseas Adventure Travel (OAT) tour we often stopped several times along the way.
 This gave us a great chance to see more of the countries.
 And to learn more about local life and the history.

 This blog post is not the pretty view of the Czech Republic that so many others in this series provides.
 But this history does shape the Czech people.
 It tells a story of a time in the not so distant past.
 Lest we forget!

 View The Past At The Pribram Uranium Mine

 This first stop on our trip out of Prague was a more sobering view of the country’s past.
 We pulled up to the Pribram Uranium Mine Vojna Memorial site and saw the double row of razor fence that enclosed the camp.
 When our guide Vashek told us that his whole country used to be enclosed in similar fencing, it made us stop and think.
 We never had to face this kind of constraint on our liberties.
 There was even a piece of the Berlin Wall at the site.

 The German sign that hung over the entrance to the mine translated to “Freedom Though Work”.
 The prisoners toiled in the uranium mines all day.
 And then the exhausted workers were subjected to re-education therapy when they weren’t working.